Orange County POSSESSION OF CRACK COCAINE AttorneyS

-The national drug hysteria has moved its recent focus from crack cocaine to opioids, but the police continue to make crack cocaine arrests in Southern California.
-Fortunately, a skilled criminal defense attorney at the Law Office of Randy Collins can help accused offenders avoid the serious potential consequences of a conviction.
+The national drug hysteria has moved its recent focus from crack cocaine to opioids, but the police continue to make crack cocaine arrests in Orange County.
+Fortunately, a skilled orange county drug crime attorney at the Law Office of Randy Collins can help accused offenders avoid the serious potential consequences of a conviction.

 Crack cocaine is made by heating a mixture of water, cocaine, and a substance that binds with the cocaine (usually baking soda).
 Unlike powder cocaine, the resulting “rock” can be smoked.
 Crack cocaine is a version of cocaine base, the name by which the drug is identified in California’s controlled substance laws.

 The chemical composition of cocaine, whether powder or crack, is essentially the same, but smoking crack is a more efficient way of delivering the drug to the brain than snorting powder.
 For that reason, drug warriors contend that crack is a more dangerous drug than powder cocaine.
 The evidence in support of that contention is less than convincing, but the drug warriors have nevertheless convinced many legislators that crack cocaine is a “scourge” that needs to be addressed with harsh penalties.

 Since there is no approved medical use for crack, it is classified as a Schedule I controlled substance.
 That means it cannot be prescribed or lawfully possessed.

 Possessing a drug means to knowingly have control over it.
 If someone slips crack into the accused’s jacket pocket and the accused is not aware that the drug is there, the accused did not knowingly possess the drug.

 “Knowing” does not mean that the accused needs to know the drug is crack, but the accused does need to know that the drug is illegal.
 If the accused thinks the drug is aspirin, she is not knowingly possessing a controlled substance.